Assets

 💡 Simple Explanation: Your real-world webcam or camera.
 Brings your real face into the virtual world.

-⚙️ Technical Description: Captures video frames from a physical camera device connected to the system using modern drivers.
+⚙️ Technical Description: Captures video frames from a physical DirectShow capture device (webcam or capture card) connected to the system.

 📖 Full Details & Properties

-🔧 How It Works: Connects to your system’s video capture devices (webcams, capture cards) and streams the video feed to a texture.
-This texture can be applied to any object in the scene.
+🔧 How It Works: Create it directly from the Source menu - it sits at the menu root, with no submenu.
+Connects to your system’s DirectShow video devices (webcams and capture cards) and streams the feed to a texture you can apply to any object in the scene.

 ✨ Perfect For: